zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 ## Commit Listeners

-On the follower side we could also build an mapping of indexes and entries or positions.
-This solution would be a bit more complex and need more time, which is why we for now go with the separate reader approach.
+On the follower side we could also build a mapping of indexes and entries or positions.
+This solution would be a bit more complex and need more time, which is why we for now go with the separate reader approach on the follower side.

+Furthermore, the idea came up whether we really need the knowledge about the last commit positions, it might be enough to know whether something new is visible to read.
+Like having event listeners on the LogStream, which notifies when a new record can be read.
+The issue with that is that currently we need the last committed position on the processing side for the `ErrorEvents` and on taking snapshots (on Leader side).
+If we find a solution for both of this we can think about replacing the commit listeners.

 # Prior art
 [prior-art]: #prior-art